 Yes, parts of the Bible can be boring if we don’t read with discernment.
 But when we put ourselves in the shoes of people who lived during the times of which we’re reading about, then transport ourselves to our 2009 culture, God’s truth unveils itself in radically doable ways.

-Still, Swindoll is right, we preachers must work at being interesting.
+Still, Swindoll is right.
+To have good preaching, we preachers must work at being interesting.

 Here are some tips for doing just that…